 It’s important to think about where you started.
 For the Pixel Labs podcast, PixelCast, it was two young creatives who wanted to share their thoughts and opinions when it came to the creative world around them.
 Pixel Labs is a branding and marketing agency that was founded on creativity.
 The PixelCast was a good way to increase the following for the company.
 Additionally, it provided more content for employees to produce.
 It was simple and didn’t take up too much time.

 It was a nice haircut, to follow the previous analogy, but it wasn’t top dollar.
 It was hard to have a defined audience because it was ultimately a pop-culture creative podcast.
 Only really discussing ideas employees knew about from news sources and other social media platforms.
 There was no real direction for where PixelCast was going.
 It was as if a stylist was just hacking off chunks of hair hoping it would work out.
-Then leading to Pixel Labs growing their hair out when it came to the PixelCast by simply not sticking to it.
+Then leading to Pixel Labs growing their hair out when it came to the PixelCast and just not doing it.

-Much like thinking about where you started, it’s important to think about where you are now.
+Much like thinking about where you started it’s important to think about where you are now.
 What have you been doing a lot of?
 Could you be doing things differently to spice it up?
 Do you have time and resources to revisit old ideas?
-For us, it was the last one.
+For us it was the last one.
 We had new employees and interns who were eager to have a project of their own.
 Having multiple people working on a vlog seemed a bit much, which brought the team back to the PixelCast.
-A haircut was long overdue so instead of taking it to a professional the scissors were handed to the intern because no real harm could be done, right?
+A haircut was long overdue so instead of taking it to a professional the scissors were handed to the intern because no real harm could be done.

 The team spitballed a few ideas and decided the best approach to gain a following with the PixelCast episodes should be pre-recorded and scheduled like the vlog.
 Previously most were done by going live on social media.
 More importantly was the idea to bring on guests to share their thoughts, opinions, and stories.
 The haircut now was starting to take shape.
 One guest after the other was sharing what they knew about the creative world.
-Now guests could help build our following while we provided a little exposure to their talents.
+Now guests could help build our following.
 There’s more incentive to share these episodes because people like to promote themselves.
 The more we produced the more we started to like the shape of the hair.
 Until one day we took a step back and realized it was a bowl cut.
 It was all one layer.
 Creatives, mostly video creatives, would come on, catch up with the team, tell some fun stories, and leave people with some words of wisdom.

-Ultimately leading us to Raisin’ Brand, a podcast about all things marketing & creative and how they come together to create brands.
+Ultimately leading us to Raisin’ Brand, a podcast about all things branding, marketing, and a splash of creativity.
 Showing how they all can work together and how listeners can make it work for them.
 We looked at our bowl cut and imagined flowing locks that are feathered and layered.
-A look that would make people go “I want that.”
+A look to make people go “I want that.”
 However, our bowl cut was too short for layering and feathering.
 Letting it grow back out would take too long.
 So we shaved our head so to speak.
 Erased PixelCast from existence and started fresh with Raisin’ Brand.